 The School Committee takes pride and pleasure in presenting this exhibition.”

-Tamara Slabon’s parents SEK and Natalie Hulme lived at ‘Kurnalpi’ and were great friends of all the then Dunmoochin Artists’ Community consisting of Arthur Boyd, Frank Werther, Mirka Mora, Charles Blackman, John Perceval, Fred Williams, Albert Tucker, John Olsen and others.
+Tamara Slabon’s parents SEK and Natalie Hulme lived at ‘Kurnalpi’ and were great friends of all the then Dunmoochin Artists’ Community consisting of Arthur Boyd, Frank Werther, Mirka Mora, Charles Blackman, John Perceval, Fred Williams, Albert Tucker, Valerie Strong, John Olsen and others.
 After the exhibition on Saturday 7th March 1970, SEK and Natalie hosted a fundraising barbeque for the school at their property.
 They charged an entry fee and Frank Werther built a home-made spit for roasting meat.
 Joe Donvito who also lived locally built a second spit.
 John Olsen was in charge of cooking and had a pig on one spit and a sheep on the second.
 However, he misjudged the cooking times required for each, and the pork was ready much sooner than the lamb, so a very long night ensued, eating one and waiting until late to eat the other.
 Much fun was had by all and the evening is remembered fondly (Tamara Slabon, 2021).

 Samuel Edward Keith (SEK) Hulme AM QC was born 13 July 1929 in Melbourne and died 27 November 2008.
 In his book, The Wine Regions of Australia, John Beeston wrote that Kurnalpi in Arthurs Creek lies on the western edge of the Yarra and seems ideally suited for cabernet sauvignon.
 Its owner, SEK Hulme, was a leading Melbourne QC with not only a passion for great Cabernet but also a great deal of patience.
 He first began trial plantings at Arthurs Creek in 1975.
 In 1976 he planted cabernet sauvignon and the first wine from this vineyard was made in 1979.
 From then on, vintages came and went but no wine was released until 1992.
-By that time the Arthurs Creek cellars must have resembled Aladdin’s cave and he was the founder of The Arthurs Creek Estate.
+By that time his Arthurs Creek cellars must have resembled Aladdin’s cave and he was the founder of The Arthurs Creek Estate.
 SEK purchased Kurnalpi in 1968 from Robert Leslie (Les) Schultz.
 Les Schultz was a Trustee for 31 years from 1937 to 1968 at Arthurs Creek Cemetery and there are a number of Schultz family graves in the area.
-In the 19th century the Schultz family excelled in the production of butter and bacon, and won many awards at both the Royal Melbourne and Whittlesea shows for their produce.
+In the 19th century the Schultz family excelled in the production of butter and bacon, and won many awards at both the Royal Melbourne Show and the Whittlesea Show for their produce.
 Milk was also sold on the Melbourne market, as was fodder for cattle and horses.
 Red gum firewood was sold from time to time to supplement the Schultz family income (Heritage Assessments, Shire of Nillumbik Amendment C13, Graeme Butler & Associates, 2006).

 In 1951 Clifton Pugh and a circle of friends purchased 6ha at Cottles Bridge, establishing it as one of the finest artistic communes in Australia.
 In 2014, Shane Pugh, son of Clifton recalled “Clif was an unknown artist when he realised he wanted to paint the Australian bush and create something of his own within the bush.
 The pure idea was to buy in the bush, to build houses, and for artists to live in an environment that inspired their art, which is how the foundation still operates today.
 We still have the same philosophy as Clif did back then” (S. Hudson, The Weekly Times, Melbourne, July 2014).